tobischw/dart_app_data/README.md

 Originally written for a locally cached repository (think .m2 cache for Java).
 Tested and working on Windows, Mac, and Linux. **Flutter is not supported.**

+Not tested on Windows 7/Vista/older, this library could use improvements!

 ## How to Install
 Add this to your package's pubspec.yaml file: